 In connection with the Acquisition, the Company converted \$2,750 in convertible debt and accrued interest of \$171 owed by SMP to the Company into equity totaling 28.7% outstanding equity of SMP, which has an implied value of \$5,095 based upon the SMP's enterprise value of \$18,000.
 Zomedica paid a purchase price of \$12,952 for the balance of 71.3% equity of SMP.
 The cash purchase price was funded through a \$250 deposit previously paid to SMP and \$12,702 of cash on hand.
-At closing, Zomedica deposited \$1,295 into escrow, which will be released to the parties following the closing, based on any adjustments to the purchase price for net working capital, cash, indebtedness and transaction expenses of SMP.
+At closing, Zomedica deposited \$1,295 into escrow, which will be in escrow. \$215 was released to the parties following the closing, based on any at 90 days as there were no adjustments to the purchase price for net working capital, cash, indebtedness, and transaction expenses.
+The remaining balance will be released 18 months following the date of SMP closing less the amount of any pending or prior indemnification claims.